VSablin/Zurich1953/README.md

 ## Code

 There is an R script, main.R, to find data-output/ranking.csv.
 The script is in the root directory.
 In functions/ there are functions the script uses.

+## Best games

+The best games are:

+*Round 14, Averbaj-Kotov.